cometbft/cometbft/spec/p2p/legacy-docs/messages/pex.md

 ### PexResponse

-PexResponse is an list of net addresses provided to a peer to dial.
+PexResponse is a list of net addresses provided to a peer to dial.

 | Name  | Type                               | Description                              | Field Number |
 |-------|------------------------------------|------------------------------------------|--------------|